OriHoward/oop-ex5/README.md

 ## Game Details

-In this assigment we were asked to create a Pokémon game.
+In this assignment we were asked to create a Pokémon game.
 The game is displayed on a directed graph and has 16 levels ( 0-15).
 Each level has a different number of agents and Pokémons.